How to Trademark an Artist Name

 How to Trademark an Artist Name is part of our How to Trademark series.
 We also cover how to copyright a stage name.

 Trademarking an artist or stage name is an important legal protection for artists in a variety of fields.
 Whether you are an actor, singer, musician, painter, sculptor, writer, or another type of artist, a trademark can help protect your name – and your work – from misuse and infringement.
 Generally you cannot copyright an artist or stage name so we discuss how to trademark a stage name.
+You should expect professional fees in the $1000 range to do a search and file a trademark application.

 The below are the basic steps to trademark an artist or stage name.
 The most effective way to ensure that you are able to obtain your trademark as quickly as possible is to work with an experienced trademark attorney from the start.
 This is especially true for a trademark search.
 To learn more or to retain us to help, please contact us today.